webgtx/unixs/README.md

 # unixSS
-This is a tylesheet f
+This is a tylesheet for unix